havemaps/hmwt-documentation/README.md

 3. Once the places are listed, in the adjacent column titled Description write the content that described your experience that you want to share about the place.
 This text will also be used later on to create the text description to post below the map.
 Limit the text to 2-3 **sentences** if at all possible.

 4. Additional columns can be added here now or later in another step.
-Some additional columns to consider are categories for place type (site, accommodation, food & drink, etc.) and images (only use an image column if **all places** have an associated image).
+Some additional columns to consider are categories for place type (site, accommodation, food & drink, etc.) and images.

 ## Image processing
 ### Resize images